emissary-ingress/emissary/reference/circuit-breakers.md

 ### `max_retries`

-(Default: `3`) Specifies the maximum number of parallel retries allowed to hosts.
+(Default: `3`) Specifies the maximum number of parallel retries allowed to a host.

 ## Examples